Westpaket: History

-Packages often were prepared using high-quality materials, such as wrapping paper, which were frequently unavailable in the east, and were often saved and reused by the recipient.
+Packages were often prepared using high-quality materials, such as wrapping paper, which were frequently unavailable in the east, and could be saved and reused by the recipient.

 To encourage families to maintain ties, the costs of the packages were tax-deductible.
-An average of 25 million packages were shipped per year, containing about 1,000 tonnes of coffee and five million articles of clothing.
-Both coffee and western clothing were highly desired and often used by the recipients to barter for other goods.
+An average of 25 million packages were shipped per year, containing about 1,000 tonnes of coffee and five million articles of clothing: both were highly desired and often used by the recipients to barter for other goods.

 The government of East Germany initially tried to hamper the flow of packages, for example by demanding proof of disinfection for second-hand clothing, but eventually came to see the packages as an integral part of fulfilling domestic demand for consumer goods.
-Westpaket met about 20% of the East German coffee needs.
+Westpaket met about 20% of East Germany's coffee needs.

 During the East German coffee crisis in 1977, the East German Politbüro and Socialist Unity Party incorporated West German coffee shipments into their plans to meet domestic demand despite reducing coffee imports due to unstable commodity prices.